learn-co-curriculum/dsc-pca-and-pipelines-v2-1/README.md

 ##  Initial data inspection, exploratory data analysis, and cleaning

-You'll use a dataset created by Otto group, which was also used in a [Kaggle competition](https://www.kaggle.com/c/otto-group-product-classification-challenge/data).
+You'll use a dataset created by the Otto group, which was also used in a [Kaggle competition](https://www.kaggle.com/c/otto-group-product-classification-challenge/data).
 The description of the dataset is as follows:

 The Otto Group is one of the world’s biggest e-commerce companies, with subsidiaries in more than 20 countries, including Crate & Barrel (USA), Otto.de (Germany) and 3 Suisses (France).
-They are selling millions of products worldwide every day, with several thousand products being added to our product line.
+They are selling millions of products worldwide every day, with several thousand products being added to their product line.

-A consistent analysis of the performance of our products is crucial.
+A consistent analysis of the performance of their products is crucial.
 However, due to their global infrastructure, many identical products get classified differently.
-Therefore, the quality of our product analysis depends heavily on the ability to accurately cluster similar products.
-The better the classification, the more insights Otto Group can generate about their product range.
+Therefore, the quality of product analysis depends heavily on the ability to accurately cluster similar products.
+The better the classification, the more insights the Otto Group can generate about their product range.

 In this lab, you'll use a dataset containing:
 - A column `id`, which is an anonymous id unique to a product